Home - Dinner - Pasta - Italian Cavatelli and Broccoli (with Lemon Breadcrumbs)

 A white surface with ingredients arranged for a recipe: Fresh broccoli on a plate, two lemons, dried cavatelli pasta in a bowl, grated cheese in a yellow bowl, olive oil in a glass cup, red pepper flakes, and breadcrumbs.

-• Cavatelli pasta: Cavatelli are small pasta shapes that look like tiny gnocchi, with ridges and a shell-like curve in the middle.
+• Cavatelli pasta: Cavatelli are small pasta shapes that look like tiny gnocchi, with ridges and a shell-like curve in the middle that catches the garlicky oil.
 In Southern Italy, cavatelli is made with egg dough, often enriched with ricotta cheese — you can find this type sold fresh (or frozen) in Italian-American markets.
 Otherwise, I usually buy dried cavatelli made with durum wheat, which are widely available in grocery stores.

-• Panko: You know what really takes this pasta over the top?
+• Panko: You know what really takes this classic pasta even better?
 Toasted breadcrumbs.
 A quick pan-toasting in olive oil turns plain breadcrumbs into a golden, crunchy topping that soaks up the essence of fresh lemon zest.
 It’s a small touch that ties the whole dish together.
 I usually reach for panko because it’s always in my pantry, but if you’re into it, make a batch of these homemade breadcrumbs instead.

 A bowl of cavatelli with broccoli florets, topped with grated cheese, breadcrumbs, and red pepper flakes.
 A lemon wedge sits on the side, a gold fork rests in the bowl, and small bowls with cheese and seasonings surround the dish.